...

 Getting Rid of Your Fear of Public Speaking

 Now that you’ve seen the fears of public speaking statistics 2020, here are some resources you can use to improve.
-Firstly, you can use the Orai app to get rid of this common fear, efficiently.
+Firstly, you can use the Orai app to eliminate this common fear efficiently.
 Open the Orai app on the web or your phone to practice before your presentations, speeches, or interviews.
 Orai is an app that uses AI to help alleviate the cost of fear of public speaking and serves as a personal speech assistant that you can use anytime, anywhere.
 Here’s more information about how it works.

 You can also check out this article about alleviating conference call anxiety.
-Additionally, here are some tips to improve your public speaking skills from Majorie North, a Harvard University Extension School professor.
-As seen in the infographic, research shows spending on treating anxiety disorders and phobias is $47 billion dollars per year.
+Here are some tips to improve your public speaking skills from Majorie North, a Harvard University Extension School professor.
+As seen in the infographic, research shows spending on treating anxiety disorders and phobias is 47 billion dollars per year.
 That’s a lot of money to invest in professional help.

 Summary